Feng-Ji-Lab/FedIRT/paper/paper.md

 # Comparison with existing packages

-We demonstrate that our package can generate the same results as traditional IRT packages, such as mirt [@chalmers2012mirt].
+We demonstrate that our package generates comparable results to established IRT packages, such as mirt [@chalmers2012mirt].

 \autoref{acomparison} and \autoref{bcomparison} show the comparison of the discrimination and difficulty parameters between `mirt` and `FedIRT` based on `example_data_2PL` in our package.